 Mentalizing: The core idea is that people who struggle with emotional dysregulation, interpersonal difficulties, and impulsivity often have difficulty understanding their feelings or recognizing that others have different thoughts and feelings.
 MBT helps individuals develop the ability to reflect on their mental state and the mental states of others in real-time.

-Therapeutic Relationship: The therapist-client relationship is central to treatment.
+Therapeutic Relationship: The therapeutic relationship between the therapist and client is central to treatment.
 The therapist’s role is to support mentalizing through a compassionate, nonjudgmental, and collaborative approach.
 This relationship provides a safe space for the client to explore emotions, thoughts, and behaviors.

 Focus on the Present: MBT focuses on the present moment and current interactions rather than delving too deeply into past trauma or history.
 By observing and discussing how mentalizing happens (or doesn’t happen) during current sessions or real-world scenarios, the therapist can help the client build better skills.

-Acknowledge the Uncertainty of Others' Minds: A critical idea in MBT is recognizing that one can never fully know what’s happening in another’s mind.
-People may make mistakes or misinterpret others’ behavior, and learning to tolerate the uncertainty of others' intentions helps reduce overreaction, emotional extremes, and defensiveness.
+Acknowledge the Uncertainty of Others' Minds: A critical idea in MBT is recognizing thwhat's can never fulanother'shat’s happening in another’s mind.
+People may maothers'akes or misinterpret others’ behavior, and learning to others'e the uncertainty of others' intentions helps reduce overreaction, emotional extremes, and defensiveness.

 Structure of MBT: